 Use the Microsoft Dataverse Web API

-The Web API is one of two web services you can use to work with data, and table and column definitions in Dataverse.
-The other is the Organization Service.
+You can use the Web API or SDK for .NET to work with data, and table and column definitions in Dataverse.

 The Dataverse Web API provides a development experience that can be used across a wide variety of programming languages, platforms, and devices.
 The Web API implements the OData (Open Data Protocol), version 4.0, an OASIS standard for building and consuming RESTful APIs over rich data sources.
 You can learn more about this protocol at https://www.odata.org/.
 Details about this standard are available at https://www.oasis-open.org/standards#odatav4.0.